 Shelf-life of this specification and course

-This A-level specification is examined for the first time in June 2017.
-The first AS exams are in June 2016.
-It is anticipated that there will be few changes to the specification for five years after that.
+This A-level specification was examined for the first time in June 2017.
+It is anticipated that there will be few changes to the specification for at least the next three years.

 Grading